nczmoo/dcs100/readme.md

     x Can't mitigate poison
-    x Game takes too long to get started - maybe start with some armor x At least One of the reel symbols is missing from the slots
+    x Game takes too long to get started - maybe start with some armor x At least One of the reel symbols is missing from the slots x Increase line not working

     checkboxes look weird
     sound
     music

+    grace if you die (50% gold instead of 100% gold)

     ART
         replace enter and exit buttons with forward and backward images